 1. Tell us about yourself, your background, and/or your credentials and degrees.

-2. Tell us about the process of writing and publishing a novel.
-What inspired you?
+2. Tell us about the process of illustrating pictures for a novel.
+What inspires you?

 3. Tell us a little about your first and latest book.

-4. What insight would you give to aspiring writers who are interested in publishing?
+4. What insight would you give to aspiring illustrators?

 Being an illustrator is hard work.
 All the great illustrators that I admire all worked hard in their jobs.
 And at the same time they loved it.
 To be successful, you must work hard, and never give up.
 There were many times I almost gave up.
 There were times when I was at school and thought I would not make it.
 To this day, I still work hard and never give up on my work.
 The illustration industry is a very tough industry.
 There are many many talented illustrators out there and everyday I have to compete with them.
 There are many days where I feel like giving up too.
 For the hundreds of postcards and emails I send to Art Directors, I might get 1 job from it.
 So it can be discouraging.
 But I keep going and remember to never give up.
 Besides talent, hard work and perseverance is what makes or breaks you.
 And you can’t take criticism personally.
 At the same time, I love my job and the people who I work with.
 And I love making new wonderful friends who are also illustrators.
 We may all be competitive, but most of us are kind and helpful to each other.
 The illustration friends that I’ve made over the years are some of my greatest friends who have supported and helped me in my career.

 5. Is there anything else you’d like to share with us?